-Today, YETI® is a well-known company with a valuation of $1.7 billion dollars.
+Today, the YETI® brand is a well-known name with a valuation of $1.7 billion dollars.
 But in 2006, there was a lot of uncertainty around a company that aimed to sell a $300 cooler in a world of $20 ones.
 Nevertheless, Ryan and Roy Seiders believed in their innovative spin on a timeless product.
-Through an extensive brand strategy, the duo turned YETI into an unforgettable household name.
+Through an extensive brand strategy, the duo turned the YETI brand into an unforgettable household name.

 What is brand strategy and why do companies need it?

 Who?
 What?
 Where?
 Why?
 How?
 When?
 Simply put, brand strategy develops a set of standards and practices for the way in which a brand answers these questions, thus determining how a company communicates with its target audience.

 YETI is the perfect example of why businesses need an effective brand strategy.
 Without one, the company would’ve floundered.
 Instead, by following the tactics below, they found a way to emotionally resonate with customers.
 In the process, YETI built a strong brand that fosters a sense of trust, belonging, and community.

 Check out the five various ways all business owners can implement the brand strategy used by YETI.

 Step One – Figure Out the Brand’s Purpose

 Successful branding focuses first on the purpose of the company.
 Without a defined purpose and mission, a brand offers no strong reason for customers to support their business.
 Competitive pricing is great, but it doesn’t build brand loyalty.
 That’s why developing a strong brand strategy is crucial for organizations.